Randy Lane

 Randy Lane (born in 1967) is a former American artistic gymnast, and a current collegiate gymnastics coach.
 He competed for the Illinois Fighting Illini team from 1986–1989, helping his team to win the 1989 NCAA Championship.
-Lane is the current head coach of the Long Island University gymnastics team, serving as the program's inaugural head coach after the school added the program in March 2020.
+Lane was the current head coach of the Long Island University gymnastics team, serving as the program's inaugural head coach after the school added the program in March 2020.

 Lane also serves as the Chair of the Collegiate Gymnastics Growth Initiative (CGGI).

 Career

 As a gymnast

 Lane competed for the Illinois Fighting Illini team from 1986–1989, with which he won two Big Ten Conference Championship and one NCAA National Championship, in 1989.